dmd-program/dmd-400-sp17/capstone-project-scope.md

 ### Part 1: Establishing Creative Interests

 1. What are you interested in?
+From the overview, choose the following:
+  - Project type
+  - Media
 2. What can you do well?
    * Do you have prior experience and mastery of the subject?
      * If **yes**: Then produce a hands-on project